vuejs/docs/src/api/composition-api.md

 }
 ```

-Note that this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using `watchEffect` or `watch`:
+Note that this `props` object is reactive - i.e. it is updated when new props are passed in, and can be observed and reacted upon using [watchEffect](./computed-watch-api.html#watcheffect) or [watch](./computed-watch-api.html#watch):

 ```js
 export default {